fieldtrip/website/tutorial/nirs_multichannel.md

 {% include image src="/assets/img/tutorial/nirs_multichannel/nirs_tut2_topoplot.png" width="600" %}

-_Figure 12; Topographical representation of the measured signal._
+_Figure 12: Topographical representation of the oxi- and deoxy-hemoglobin signal changes following the deviant tone._

 ## Summary and conclusion

-In this tutorial we have processed a functional near-infrared spectroscopy (fNIRS) data set consisting of multiple channels.
+In this tutorial we have processed a functional near-infrared spectroscopy data set consisting of multiple channels.

 See also the other documentation that relates to fNIRS: